Tree Traversal

 The first line of the recursive traversal is

 if node is null: return.
 Missing it dereferences null at every leaf's missing children.
-The animation makes this explicit — null subtrees just don't render.iii.
+The animation makes this explicit — null subtrees just don't render.Confusing the call stack with the output list.

 The recursion's natural call stack is not the order of visits.
 A node is on the call stack from before its preorder visit through after its postorder visit — three different "moments" of the same node.